 Gaiters, gloves, and the right hat can greatly affect not only your comfort, but can eliminate the need for something else.
 I’ll illustrate this point with examples:

 • Gaiters—In light rain and warm temps, or where recent rain has soaked trailside vegetation that you’re brushing against frequently, in lieu of soft-shell or rain pants, wear less-expensive shorts or nylon zip-off pants with low or high gaiters to keep your lower legs and feet dry.
-Go for high gaiters in wetter and colder conditions, and low gaiters (which aren’t as hot) for warmer temps and light precipitation, as long as you’re not constantly brushing against or through tall, wet vegetation.
+Go for high gaiters, like the classic Outdoor Research Crocodiles, in wetter and colder conditions, and low gaiters, like the Outdoor Research Flex-Tex Gaiters, (which aren’t as hot) for warmer temps and light precipitation, as long as you’re not constantly brushing against or through tall, wet vegetation.
 Added benefit: Gaiters aren’t as hot as rain pants.
 Tip: Wear your pant legs over gaiters, so that water doesn’t drain down pants inside the gaiters.

 • Gloves—Most gloves offer warmth and a little water resistance, but are not waterproof unless their made with a waterproof-breathable membrane and their seams are taped.
 Bring gloves for warmth but, for sustained rain, get waterproof gloves or overmitts with taped seams.